tschuy/hiking-by-transit/marin/getting-to-marin.md

 To return, catch the Marin Transit 228 at the same stop and transfer to an eastbound Golden Gate Transit 580 at San Rafael Transit Center.
 This is a 14-20min transfer.

+**Sausalito (weekdays)**

+The quickest way from the East Bay to Sausalito is to head into San Francisco, and then continue on north from there.
+See [*San Francisco: Muir Woods Shuttle*](#muir-woods-shuttle-1) for more information on how to get from San Francisco to the Sausalito shuttle stop by bus or by ferry.

+To take the bus from the East Bay to Sausalito *without* heading into San Francisco, catch the GGT 580 bus to San Rafael Transit Center and transfer to the Marin Transit 17 bus.
+This local bus takes approximately 45 minutes to complete its local route to the Sausalito Ferry Terminal.

 ### Marin Transit 68

+Starting August 10th, transfers between the Golden Gate Transit 580 and Marin Transit 68 are scheduled as a "pulse".
+Each meet is short enough to avoid long waits, but long enough to allow for comfortable transferring.
+From Del Norte BART to getting on the Marin Transit 68 is consistently just over one hour.

 **Weekday transfers at San Rafael**